liuchunchi/nasr_side_meeting/README.md

 ## Time

-Tuesday 6:30PM - 8:00PM, November 7th , Karlin 4
+**Tuesday 6:30PM - 8:00PM**, November 7th , Karlin 4

 ## About

-(Routing) Path Validation refers to validating if the propagated routing path is trusted/authorized, and validating if actual forwarding path complies with the intended path.
+(Routing) **Path Validation** refers to validating if the propagated routing path is trusted/authorized, and validating if actual forwarding path complies with the intended path.

 We will be discussing **use cases, history, current gap and problem space**.